Universal Adversarial Attacks against Closed-Source MLLMs via Target-View Routed Meta Optimization: Experiments

 \subsection{Ablation Study}

-Tab.~\ref{tab:ab} shows that MCA, AGV, and TR provide complementary gains on both seen and unseen splits.
+Tab.~\ref{tab:ab} shows that TVA, AFV, and TR provide complementary gains on both seen and unseen splits.
 From the universal baseline, each component alone improves ASR/AvgSim, with larger benefits on harder models (notably Claude).
-The largest boost comes from combining MCA+AGV, indicating that diverse crops plus a salient view yield stronger and more stable target supervision.
+The largest boost comes from combining TVA+AFV, indicating that diverse views plus a salient view yield stronger and more stable target supervision.
 Adding TR further improves transfer in most cases by filtering non-alignable token gradients and improving alignable learning, giving the best overall results.

-\textbf{Effect of Multi-Crop Aggregation.} We ablate MCA and its crop number $m$ in Tab.~\ref{tab:MCA}.
-Overall, increasing $m$ strengthens targeted transfer on both seen and unseen samples, validating that MCA improves target-semantic alignment for universal optimization.
-We also observe diminishing returns (and occasional mild fluctuations) under a fixed compute budget when $m$ becomes large, consistent with the Monte Carlo variance reduction perspective in Theorem~\ref{prop:mc_unbiased_MCA}.
+\textbf{Effect of Target-View Aggregation.} We ablate TVA and its view number $m$ in Tab.~\ref{tab:MCA}.
+Overall, increasing $m$ strengthens targeted transfer on both seen and unseen samples, validating that TVA improves target-semantic alignment for universal optimization.
+We also observe diminishing returns (and occasional mild fluctuations) when $m$ becomes large, consistent with the variance reduction perspective in Theorem~\ref{prop:mc_unbiased_MCA}.
+More analysis is in Appendix.

 \textbf{Ablation on Meta-Initialization.} Tab.~\ref{tab:fast} shows that our meta-initialization markedly speeds up Stage-2 adaptation and improves generalization.
-Starting from the meta-initialized $\bm\delta_0$, only 50 epochs already achieves strong seen performance (\textit{e.g.,} ASR 77.5\%/70.0\%/24.0\% on GPT-4o/Gemini/Claude), approaching the best baseline while using far fewer updates.
-More importantly, under the same small budget, it delivers substantially higher unseen performance (ASR 54.7\%/49.0\%/11.8\%), clearly surpassing the w/o-meta counterpart and existing baselines.
+Starting from the meta-initialized $\bm\delta_0$, only 50 epochs already achieves strong seen performance (\textit{e.g.,} ASR 77.5\% / 70.0\% / 24.0\% on GPT-4o / Gemini / Claude), approaching the best baseline while using far fewer updates.
+Under the same small budget, it delivers substantially higher unseen performance (ASR 54.7\% / 49.0\% / 11.8\%), clearly surpassing the w/o-meta counterpart and existing baselines.
 In contrast, removing meta-initialization yields a less favorable starting point for Stage-2 and consistently underperforms across all epoch budgets, especially in the low-epoch regime, leading to weaker cross-sample transfer.

+\textbf{More discussions.} Appendix analyzes \textbf{several defense methods} and shows that our attack remains effective under practical defensive preprocessing.
+Appendix studies the \textbf{impact of $\epsilon$} and demonstrates consistently strong performance across varying perturbation constraints.
+Finally, Appendix evaluates \textbf{unseen target adaptation}, where our method generalizes well to new targets that never appear during MI (Stage-1).